Particular/docs.particular.net/nservicebus/serialization/system-json.md

 ## Migration from the community version

+> [!NOTE]
-Note: Thanks to [Simon Cropp](https://github.com/SimonCropp) who built [the community version of the serializer](https://github.com/NServiceBusExtensions/NServiceBus.Json) and donated it to Particular Software.
+> Thanks to [Simon Cropp](https://github.com/SimonCropp) who built [the community version of the serializer](https://github.com/NServiceBusExtensions/NServiceBus.Json) and donated it to Particular Software.

 The serializer is mostly compatible with the community version, see the [upgrade guide](/nservicebus/upgrades/community-system-json.md) for more details.